HOW TO APPLY

 If admitted, you will receive an email listing the additional materials (degree certificate, diploma, etc.) that you will need to submit.

-The GRE must be taken no more than 5 years prior to the intended quarter of entry.
+The GRE would need to be taken no more than 5 years prior to the intended quarter of entry.
 You should send your GRE scores directly from the Educational Testing Service (ETS).
 Note that UCLA’s ETS code is 4837 and the MaSS department code is 2209.
 Please contact the program administrator with questions about other qualifying graduate exams.

 Applicants whose native language is not English, and who do not meet exclusion criteria (contact the program for more information) are required to take the Test of English as a Foreign Language (TOEFL).
 UCLA’s ETS code is 4837 and the MaSS department code is 80.
 The MaSS program requires a minimum TOEFL score of 100.